Aimol people

 The Aimol people are an ethnic group living mainly in Manipur and in parts of Mizoram, Tripura, Nagaland and Assam, Meghalaya in India.
 They speak Aimol, a Sino-Tibetan language.
 Aimols use Meitei as their second language according to the Ethnologue.
+The Aimol people are settled in Chandel district and Churachandpur district in Manipur.

 They practice slash-and-burn agriculture and are primarily Christian.

+History

+The Aimol are thought to have originated from Mizoram and Tripura.
+They were originally mentioned in 1723.
+The earliest traditional settlement of the Aimol is known as Meetingbung-Satingbung, meaning a place where mankind and wild beasts lived together.
+It is argued that the Aimol arrived from the hills of wild tumeric in Aizawl in terms of clear oral history.
+They had settled there until the Mizo tribes forced them north.
+The Aimol are thought to have moved towards the Kabaw Valley where confrontation with the Shans encouraged them to settle at the Yomadang Hills called "Sibong-Khudengthabi".

 Clans

 The indigenous term for clan in Aimol is phung.
-The Aimol people are subdivided into several clans: Chaithu, Chongom(with 2 sub-clans),Darkhum,Khochung, Lanu (with 1 sub-clan), Laita (with 2 sub-clans), Shialloa, Shongthu,Sairol,Samte,Tuiralreng,Thirchung and Ruijom.
+The Aimol people are subdivided into several clans: Chaithu, Chongom (with 2 sub-clans), Darkhum, Khochung, Lanu (with 1 sub-clan), Laita (with 2 sub-clans), Shialloa, Shongthu, Sairol, Samte, Tuiralreng, Thirchung and Ruijong.

 Religion

 Historically the Aimol were animists they worshipped in gods such as Kho-pathian (village deity) and In-pathian (house deity), Sailing and Bonglei who were village protectors, Chahou god of agriculture and paddies, Miso god of peace and prosperity, and Arkun a goddess of fertility.

 In the mid-20th century the Aimol were converted to christianity by Christian missionaries.